albertllousas/monads-explained/readme.md

 > I had enough, please, explain the topic

-One thing more before jump into monads: Let's use a real and practical problem to guide us through.
+One more thing before jumping into monads: Let's use a real and practical problem to guide us through.

 ## The Bank Account

-Let's pick up a real and easy problem that will help us to explain the concept along the exercise in a practical way.
+Let's pick a real and easy problem that will help us to explain the concept along with the exercise in a practical way.

 We are going to use the simplest bank account implementation that we can use for the sake of explaining the monads (a real bank account would be far more complex)